-Figure 15 - Boundary DirectionMasking
+Figure 4-13 - Boundary Direction

+Use of scale properties for feature to geometry relations

+The attributes scaleMinimum and scaleMaximum of class S100_GF_SpatialAttributeType are not used.
+Therefore, the encoding must always encode the values ‘Not Applicable’.

+Scale dependent depiction for the end user system is controlled by the thematic attribute scale minimum for the feature type only.

+Masking

 In certain circumstances, the symbolization of a curve may need to be suppressed.
 This is done using the Masked Spatial Type [MASK] field of the Feature Type record.
 The Mask Update Instruction [MUIN] must be set to {1} and Referenced Record name [RRNM] and Referenced Record identifier [RRID] fields must be populated with the values of the referenced spatial record.
 The Mask Indicator [MIND] must be set to either {1} or {2} (see Annex B – clause B.5.1.33)